 Complete Steps 7 & 8 on your application status page

-Freshmen and Freshman Transfers - Complete your advising preferences
+First-year and First-year Transfers - Complete your advising preferences

 Submit pre-orientation preferences form on your application status page at least one week prior to orientation.